Hardwood Flooring Services in Portland, OR

 Sanding Options We Offer

-The Most Common Sanding method for hardwood flooring services has changed very little since electric equipment modernized hardwood sanding.
+The Most Common Sanding method for hardwood flooring services in Portland, OR, has changed very little since electric equipment modernized hardwood sanding.
 This process takes a worn down wood floor and restores it to a beautiful hard surface ready for many more years of use.

 Sanding the floor down to bare wood, filling gaps and voids, and coating it with multiple coats of a variety of finishes available.
 This is a very common option for the lucky homeowners that have a “sandable” wood floor.